Croatia and Slovenia Tours for Solo Travelers

 - Small Group: Balkan Extended - Venice to Dubrovnik

-- Premium Venice to Split
+- Private - Balkan Extended from Venice to Split

 Croatia, Beauty of the Adriatic - A Small Group Journey

-Thomas, traveled in April
+Joanne, traveled in March

 Solo travelers ages 12+ join small groups capped at 20 people, with typical group size around 16 making it simple to meet fellow travelers.
 Walk through Dubrovnik's UNESCO-listed medieval walls and check out Diocletian's Palace in Split.
 Plitvice Lakes National Park showcases turquoise cascades across wooden walkways.
 Montenegro's Bay of Kotor and Lake Bled's island church both make great stops.
 Ljubljana's riverside promenade features designs by architect Jože Plečnik.
 Private rooms available at 4-star hotels across Croatia and Slovenia for comfortable solo stays.